wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 How s2Member handles EOT Times is determined by the settings you configure in the Automatic EOT Behavior settings for your payment gateway.
 See: **Dashboard → s2Member → [Payment Gateway] Options → Automatic EOT Behavior**

 Configuring an EOT Time is an easy way to deal with member migration.
-It allows you to set up an EOT Time with s2Member Pro (during importation or later—manually), so that no matter how billing was handled by your previous membership platform, you can always tell s2Member when access should be terminated.
-It is ideal in every case?
-No, but it provides many site owners with an easy way to deal with conflicts across a wide array of other membership platforms.
+It allows you to setup an EOT Time with s2Member Pro (during importation or later—manually) so that no matter how billing was handled by your previous membership platform, you can always tell s2Member when access should be terminated.
+It this ideal in every case?
+No, but it provides many site owners with an easy way to deal with limitations in other/existing membership platforms.
 EOT Times are your friend when importing existing customers into s2Member Pro :-)

 ### Importing a Customer w/ a Custom EOT Time